kyegomez/MoE-Mamba/README.md

 [![Multi-Modality](agorabanner.png)](https://discord.gg/qUtxnK2NMf)

 # MoE Mamba
 Implementation of MoE Mamba from the paper: "MoE-Mamba: Efficient Selective State Space Models with Mixture of Experts" in Pytorch and Zeta.
+The `SwitchMoE` architecture is from the Switch Transformer paper.
+And, I still need help with it.
+If you want to help please join the Agora discord and server and help in the MoE Mamba channel.

 [PAPER LINK](https://arxiv.org/abs/2401.04081)